zmeyc/onlyforaee2/README.md

 Para 2:

+Consider the HitRate for each trace file in increasing memory size
+                   50         100          150         200
+simpleloop      72.8223     73.7891      73.8086     73.8086
+matmul          63.9453     65.1494      98.8613     98.8616
+blocked         99.7842     99.8434      99.8441     99.8472
+fibonacci       96.2914     97.8132      97.8871     97.8871

 For the lru, as the memory size increases, the algorithm performs better.
+Explanation:
 As memory size increases, more pages could be stored in memory.
+Therefore, there are less evictions needed.

+// ??????? how to explain ????

+In other words, the page which is evicted by the larger memory size lru has longer time period that it has not been referenced than the same page which is evicted by the smaller memory size.

-So that less evict is needed.
-Also each time algorithm evicts a page, the page been evicted will have longer time period that it was not referenced when memory size is bigger.
+Also, when the algorithm evicts a page, the page which has been evicted will have longer time period that it has not been referenced when memory size is bigger.